 Purpose-built, the venue at the back of Pembroke Lodge is much more modern but still elegant and striking.
 The conservatory building roof has glass skylights, which makes it light and airy and superb for wedding photography.
 Up to 140 guests may be seated at the ceremony and reception with a further 60 catered for in the evening.

 Prices range from £500 for a weekday winter wedding to £4500+ for a Saturday during the summer.

 For a glossy brochure with a full price list, sample menus and many other details, contact the venue:

 The registrars' at Richmond are generally relaxed about photography but request that your photographer doesn't photograph the signing of the register.
 This rule is pretty standard amongst registrars, although some are more amenable about this and don't mind signing photography.
 At Richmond weddings that I have attended, the registrar's have been very forthcoming, clearly communicating any different requests that the couple have made for which I may want to adjust my vantage point.

 If you are having an LGBT+/gay wedding, civil partnership or baby naming, this venue caters for these too.

 The Lodge started life c.1750 as a single-room house for a molecatcher, solely responsible for reducing injuries to huntsmen caused by molehills.

-Named after Elizabeth, Countess of Pembroke who rented rooms there.
+It was named after Elizabeth, Countess of Pembroke who rented rooms there.
 The lodge was later given to her by George III.

 Visitors of that time included Charles Dickens, Lewis Carroll, Alfred Tennyson, Robert Browning and Queen Victoria and Prince Albert themselves!

 The noughties saw a battle for the lodge to stay open to the public.
-Thankfully good sense prevailed and it is now a thriving wedding venue and popular refreshments stop-off for those visiting Richmond Park.
+Thankfully good sense prevailed, and it is now a thriving wedding venue and popular refreshments stop-off for those visiting Richmond Park.